Sunlight-Rim/FTPSearcher/README.md

 rest in pantene
 ```

-The result file is overwritten each time you start the search, unless you specify a file different from the previous one or '-r N' flag.
+The result file is overwritten each time you start the search, unless you specify a file different from the previous one or use '-r N' flag.

 Examples
 --------